cncf/glossary/content/en/gitops.md

 tags: ["methodology", "", ""]
 ---

-GitOps is a set of best practices for managing software systems from the beginning of the development workflow, all the way to deployment based on [shared (OpenGitOps) principles](https://opengitops.dev/).
+GitOps is a set of practices for managing software applications and infrastructure by continuously defining their desired states in a version control system such as Git.

-GitOps requires the desired state or configuration of the system to be stored in a source control system like Git.
+In GitOps, the state or configuration of a system is fully described in files stored in version control.
-These practices are then used to execute a cohesive workflow that leverages a source control system like Git as the “single source of truth” and extends this practice to applications, infrastructure, and operational procedures.
+These files drive automated processes that align the live system with the defined state, ensuring consistency across applications, infrastructure, and operational tasks.

 ## Problem it addresses

-Existing processes for configuration management can face challenges such as configuration drift, failed deployments, inconsistency across different infrastructure, or unknown development history.
-Emphasizing on continuous reconciliation, a GitOps workflow can help alleviate these issues, among several others.
+Traditional approaches to managing infrastructure and application configurations can result in configuration drift, failed deployments, inconsistent environments, deployment failures, and difficulty tracking historical changes.
+These issues can cause instability and increase maintenance overhead.

 ## How it helps

-GitOps is a paradigm that can be applied to a workflow to help manage an application and cloud system infrastructure.
-Moreover, it helps organizations to manage the entire infrastructure and application development and deployment lifecycle using a single and unified tool.
+GitOps helps organizations manage the entire infrastructure, application development, and deployment lifecycle using a single and unified tool.

-GitOps brings organizations several other advantages such as transparency and traceability of changes, reliability and security through declarative states, and rollback, revert and self-healing attributes.
+GitOps brings organizations several other advantages, such as transparency and traceability of changes, reliability and security through declarative states, and rollback, revert, and self-healing attributes.